sergio11/lyric_wave_architecture/README.md

 # LyricWave: AI-Powered Music Generation Platform

+Step into the world of music with LyricWave, an AI-powered music generation platform that harmonizes song lyrics with original melodies and synthetic vocals, crafting distinctive MP3 and MIDI songs tailored to your text. 🎶🤖
+With LyricWave, creativity knows no bounds! 🌟 Generate personalized tunes, experiment with lyrics, and explore endless musical possibilities.
+Whether you're an artist, songwriter, or just looking for a unique musical experience, LyricWave has you covered. 📝🎼
+Unleash your inner composer and let LyricWave transform your words into beautiful melodies.
+Get ready to embark on a musical journey like never before! 🚀🎤

 LyricWave is a cutting-edge music generation platform that seamlessly fuses song lyrics with original melodies and synthetic vocals, resulting in personalized and enchanting MP3 and MIDI tracks.
 Leveraging the robust capabilities of Apache Airflow and the creative prowess of Magenta AI, LyricWave transforms mere text into fully-fledged musical compositions, offering a unique and captivating auditory experience.

 <p align="center">